 The women’s volunteer organization, Junior League of Northern Virginia, chose the museum as their signature project in 2006.
 The organization’s contributions were essential to the early success of the Center.
 They raised over $250,000 in funds and contributed thousands of volunteer hours to support the Center’s development.

-Thanks to countless volunteers, dedicated leadership and generous donors, the Children’s Science Center is filling a gap in the Northern Virginia area and ensuring that all children have the opportunity to explore, create and be inspired by STEM.
+Thanks to countless volunteers, dedicated leadership and generous donors, the Children’s Science Center is filling a gap in the Northern Virginia area and ensuring that all children, families, and educators have a place to explore, create and be inspired through hands-on learning in STEM.